michaljanocko/schemawax/README.md

 - Renaming fields in objects
 - Performing stricter checks (e.g. string length) and failing the decoder by throwing an error

+> Now you can decode anything you please—you're unstoppable!

 ## ♻️ Similar projects and differences

-- `io-ts` – Schemawax is much much smaller and doesn't require the gigantic `fp-ts` library
+- [`io-ts`](https://github.com/gcanti/io-ts) – Schemawax is much much smaller and doesn't require the gigantic `fp-ts` library
-- `ts-auto-guard` - Takes the opposite approach and creates decoders from interfaces but requires an extra compilation step and tooling.
+- [`ts-auto-guard`](https://github.com/rhys-vdw/ts-auto-guard) - Takes the opposite approach and creates decoders from interfaces but requires an extra compilation step and tooling.
 Hard to use in non-TS projects
-- `typescript-is` - Similar to `ts-auto-guard` but is a transformer for an unofficial version of the TypeScript compiler.
+- [`typescript-is`](https://github.com/woutervh-/typescript-is) - Similar to `ts-auto-guard` but is a transformer for an unofficial version of the TypeScript compiler.
 Impossible to use without TS